cbiffle/brittle-kernel/doc/manual/kor/memory.rst

 ####

 - d0: base address of child.
-- d1: size of child, given as log2(size) - 1.
+- d1: size of child, in bytes.
 - k1: slot key to donate.

 Reply